 If you happen to be looking for publishers for your work, I also have the following lists too, as well as other writing tools and guides:

-- List of Fantasy Novel Publishers
+- List of fantasy publishers

-- List of Fantasy Magazines and Journals
+- List of fantasy magazines and journals

-- A list of fantasy writing groups
+- List of writing groups

 - Check out my free book description generator here

 If you need any help navigating this list of book reviewers, please get in touch.